pqrkchqps/diehard-dot-fund/lib/plugins/README.md

 ```

 ### Add tests
-The official Diehard_Fund plugins will all have just the right amount of tests, and so can you!
+The official DiehardFund plugins will all have just the right amount of tests, and so can you!

 ##### RSpec tests